AhmetKaanGuney/steam-scout/README.md

 I also wanted to develop a web app specifically for mobile phones.
 Then I started to think about what kind of web app should I develop.
 Well I'm really into games and I often find myself browsing indie games.
-Steam is a great platform to browse games but after a while I realised that same popular games are always popping up in my browsing list.
+Steam is a great platform to browse games but after a while I realised that the same popular games are always popping up in my browsing list.
 To pass throgh those games you gotta search really deep.
-So I thought why not make a website that contains *only* unpopular games.
+So I thought why not make a website that contains only *unpopular* games.
 Maybe there are some hidden gems in there.

 <hr>